 Riders may ride one or more days, or all days.
 Come join us on day one, or day three, or the last day into Pittsburgh.
 Whatever your schedule, your availability, your riding ability, you may join us when it is right for you.

 You can sign up online https://www.raceentry.com/races/the-martha-dixon-350-mile-ride/2019/register, and must fill out the waiver, identify each day riding, and submit donation of $100 for each day riding, as well as order a cycling jersey to be identified on the trail.
+If you thinking of joining us for one day, join us on the last day of the ride.
+We will have POLICE motorcycle escorts as we ride into PITTSBURGH into the FBI Field Office.
 More details will be forthcoming as the ride approaches.
 Stay tuned to prracing.org.

 After a brief ceremony, recognizing Martha’s service and sacrifice, riders will disembark by motor vehicle to the starting point, which will be removed from the center of DC and onto a manageable entry point to the C&O Towpath approximately 5 miles from the Law Enforcement Memorial.
 Unless a Police escort is available, we will take motor vehicles to the entry point.

 Washington DC to Harpers Ferry (approximately 60 miles).
 Lodging Options for Day 1:

 Day Two: Harpers Ferry to Hancock (approximately 65 miles).
 Lodging options for Day 2: